 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On February 4th we read the entire third chapter, verses 1 to 18, of 2 Peter.
+We read the entire third chapter, verses 1 to 18, of II Peter in a single day.
 The letter was probably written between the years 80 and 90.

-Part of the second chapter, verses 9 to 22, is read on February 3rd.
-Here we find a strong warning against false teachers.
+Part of the second chapter, verses 9 to 22, contains a strong warning against false teachers.
 These are people who, though they accepted the Christian faith themselves, are now finding it difficult to adhere to Christianity's strict moral teachings while living in a far more permissive pagan society.
 So they are attempting to downplay those teachings, minimizing their importance.
 They are working to convince other Christians to go along with their ideas.

 The words Peter uses to describe them and their efforts are unequivocal.
 They are "waterless springs and mists driven by a storm," and they speak "bombastic nonsense."
 He compares them to a sow that is washed, only to wallow in the mud.
-They are "blots and blemishes, reveling in their dissipation."
-The danger of their malicious behavior is that they "entice unsteady souls."
+They are "blots and blemishes, reveling in their dissipation" and the danger of their malicious behavior is that they "entice unsteady souls."

 To emphasize the danger, Peter writes of them that "bold and willful, they are not afraid to slander the glorious ones."
 At first reading, we might think that he is saying that they defame the angels who do God's will.
 But in fact, he is accusing them of doing something even more serious.
 The "glorious ones" here are the powers that work against God.
 By slandering them, or disrespecting their power, the false teachers do something that even God's angels fear to do: "The angels, though greater in might and power, do not bring against them a slanderous judgment from the Lord."
 The false teachers "slander what they do not understand," and in so doing they bring a terrible penalty not only on themselves but on those they can lure into following them.